cbrown5/cbrown5.github.io/_posts/2018-03-23-should-I-learn-sp-or-sf.md

 **Intuitive data structures** `sp` data, like the `SpatialPolygonsDataframe` were composed of lists inside lists and were quite hard to decompose (there was a good reason why it was coded like this, but I forget why).  `sf` objects are just data-frames that are collections of spatial objects.
 Each row is a spatial object (e.g. a polgyon), that may have data associated with it (e.g. its area) and a special geo variable that contains the coordinates.

-**Intuitive operations** One thing that frustrated me about spatial operations (like intersection) with `sp` and `rgeos` (the package for geographic operations), was that a dataframe `sp` object changed to a different, data-less, class when the operation was performed. `sf` objects don't change class when you apply spatial operations to them (they keep there associated data).
+**Intuitive operations** One thing that frustrated me about spatial operations (like intersection) with `sp` and `rgeos` (the package for geographic operations), was that a dataframe `sp` object changed to a different, data-less, class when the operation was performed. `sf` objects don't change class when you apply spatial operations to them (and they keep their associated data).

 **Spatial indexing** which can massively speed up spatial queries, like intersecting polygons, [especially on large datasets](https://www.r-spatial.org/r/2017/06/22/spatial-index.html).